 - Pay for performance.
-We provide the majority of our NEOs' target TDC in annual and long-term incentive awards that are earned, or increase in value, based on company and stock performance. - Reward for TSR.
-We align our NEOs' interests with our shareholders' interests by providing a significant portion of their annual target pay opportunity in the form of long-term equity incentives (for FY 2020, performance-based shares, stock options and restricted shares) whose value is dependent on our stock price and absolute TSR performance, and by basing a portion of the performance-based share awards on rTSR. - Require significant stock ownership.
-We require our NEOs to own meaningful amounts of our stock over a sustained period to ensure they have the perspective of long-term shareholders. - Provide market competitive opportunities.
+We provide the majority of our NEOs' target TDC in annual and long-term incentive awards that are earned, or increase in value, based on company and/or stock performance. - Reward for TSR.
+We align our NEOs' interests with our shareholders' interests by providing a significant portion of their annual target pay opportunity in the form of long-term equity incentives (for FY 2021, performance-based shares and stock options) whose value is dependent on our stock price and absolute TSR performance, and by basing a portion of the performance-based share awards on rTSR. - Require significant stock ownership.
+We require our NEOs to own meaningful amounts of our stock over a sustained period to align their interests with the interests of long-term shareholders. - Provide market competitive opportunities.
 We design our compensation packages, including base salaries and incentive opportunities, to be market competitive based on data from U.S. retailers, and manufacturers with a retail focus. - Manage costs.
 In designing our executive pay program, we take into account the cost of various elements (share usage, cash flow, and accounting impacts).